wet-boew/wet-boew-documentation/research/2018-12-long-documents.md

 ### Requirements

-The purpose of this research is to figure out how long documents can be created, managed, update and consummed by content creators, web publishers, web users and printer users.
+The purpose of this research is to figure out how long documents can be created, managed, updated and consummed by content creators, web publishers, web users and printer users.

-Avoid repeated content and be more modular.
+Content must avoid to be repeated through several different HTML pages to ensure an efficient maintainability.

 Content must be task oriented.

 Ideas must be organized in hierarchy.

 Content should be tagged in a way that we may assemble a print-friendly version.